arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 ## Load the database

-We'll be using ArangoML to predict the **class** of ``Events`` in a Knowledge Graph constructed from the [GDELT Project](https://www.gdeltproject.org/).
+This example is using ArangoML to predict the **class** of `Events` in a Knowledge Graph constructed from the [GDELT Project](https://www.gdeltproject.org/).

 > GDELT monitors the world's news media from nearly every corner of every country in print, broadcast, and web formats, in over 100 languages, every moment of every day. [...]
-Put simply, the GDELT Project is a realtime open data global graph over human society as seen through the eyes of the world's news media, reaching deeply into local events, reaction, discourse, and emotions of the most remote corners of the world in near-realtime and making all of this available as an open data firehose to enable research over human society.`
+Put simply, the GDELT Project is a realtime open data global graph over human society as seen through the eyes of the world's news media, reaching deeply into local events, reaction, discourse, and emotions of the most remote corners of the world in near-realtime and making all of this available as an open data firehose to enable research over human society.

-The events we're using today range from peaceful protests to significant battles in Angola.
+The events used range from peaceful protests to significant battles in Angola.
 The image below depicts the connections around an example event:

 ![Example Event](../../../images/ArangoML_open_intelligence_sample.png)

-The image below shows a larger portion of this graph, showing how the events, actors, news sources, and locations are interconnected into a large graph.
+You can also see a larger portion of this graph, showing how the events, actors, news sources, and locations are interconnected into a large graph.

 ![Example Event](../../../images/ArangoML_open_intelligence_visualization.png)